The Best Magnum Rimfire Rifles and Ammo for Squirrel Hunting

 We’d been caught.
-Anse, my 5-year-old son, and I had heard hickory nut cuttings raining from the canopy on the next ridge, and we were trying to hustle into range.
+My son, Anse, 5 years old at the time, and I had heard hickory nut cuttings raining from the canopy on the next ridge, and we were trying to hustle into range.
 But moving quietly across dry leaves with a hyperactive little boy in tow is tough.

 We had to cross a four-wheeler path that momentarily put us in the open, and that was when the barking started.
 I slowly sat down and stared through the late-August foliage.
 I caught a glimpse of the flashing tail.
 Dialing up my scope’s magnification, I could see the squirrel’s black eye and ears—and that was enough to shoot at.
 We were 80 yards away, give or take.
 I rested the heavy fore end of the .17 across my knee, and told Anse to cover his ears.
 At the report, the squirrel slumped on the trunk for a second, and then fell to the ground—a sure sign of a perfect headshot.